Skip to main content

 The MaSDiV project received funding from Erasmus+ Key Action 3 (Initiatives for policy innovation – European policy experimentations in the fields of Education, Training and Youth led by high-level public authorities, Priority ‘Promoting fundamental values through Education and Training addressing diversity in the learning environment’) and was coordinated by the International Centre for STEM Education (ICSE) at the University of Education in Freiburg, Germany.

 The project consortium consisted of 13 institutions.
-It was comprised of university-ministry tandems in six countries.
+It was comprised of university-ministry tandems in six countries: Germany, Cyprus, Spain, Malta, Netherlands and Turkey.

 IncluSMe (2016-2019) (Intercultural learning in mathematics and science education) is an Erasmus+ project focusing on intercultural learning in mathematics and science initial teacher education.
 IncluSMe offers a constructive contribution for tackling one of Europe’s greatest challenges: education for an increasing number of refugee and immigrant youth, to integrate them into European educational systems and to provide for stable, socially cohesive societies.
 The project aims to increase the quality of higher education curricula for prospective maths and science teachers by linking maths and science education with intercultural learning – and thereby strengthening students’ social, civic and intercultural competences.